EtienneCdesgagne/Password-Generator/README.md

 ## Usage

-For anyone looking for a completely random secure password filling input criteria
+For anyone looking for a completely random secure password responding to custom user input criteria

 ## License
 NA